jesperfj/twilio-app-aws/README.md

     bin/numbers

-# Package and deploy the function
+# Deploy the function

-First grab the dependencies:

-    (cd twilio-function; npm install)

-Then deploy the function code with
+Deploy the function code with

     bin/deploy

-(Standing in the root of this project directory).
-Finally, set the environment for the function with
+Set the environment for the function with

     bin/setenv